CVE-2026-6305: Heap buffer overflow in Google Chrome

 Technical Analysis

-This vulnerability involves a heap buffer overflow in the PDFium library used by Google Chrome.
+This vulnerability is a heap buffer overflow (CWE-122) in PDFium, the PDF rendering engine used by Google Chrome.
 It affects Chrome versions before 147.0.7727.101 and enables remote code execution inside the sandbox through malicious PDF files.
-The issue was publicly disclosed with a high severity rating by Chromium security.
-The vendor advisory URL points to a stable channel update that presumably includes the fix, although explicit patch details are not provided in the input data.
+The CVSS 3.1 vector indicates the attack requires no privileges and low attack complexity but requires user interaction.
+Confidentiality, integrity, and availability impacts are all rated high.
+The issue was publicly disclosed on April 15, 2026, and a vendor advisory provides a patch in Chrome version 147.0.7727.101.

 Potential Impact

-Successful exploitation of this vulnerability could allow an attacker to execute arbitrary code within the sandbox environment of Google Chrome, potentially compromising the security of the affected system.
-However, no known exploits have been reported in the wild, and the impact is limited to versions prior to 147.0.7727.101.
+Successful exploitation allows an attacker to execute arbitrary code within the sandbox environment of Chrome, potentially compromising the confidentiality, integrity, and availability of the affected system.
+The vulnerability is rated high severity with a CVSS score of 8.8.
+No known exploits are currently reported in the wild.

 Mitigation Recommendations